juanmartosjimenez/ProductivityBooster/README.md

 <img src="Screen Shot 2021-05-19 at 2.29.14 PM.png" alt="drawing" width="800"/>

-Message displayed when user attemps to access a site that has been blocked.
+Site displayed when user attemps to access a site that has been blocked.

 <img src="Screen Shot 2021-05-19 at 2.30.02 PM.png" alt="drawing" width="800"/>

+# Installation Instructions

+Download the plugin.zip file in the main github folder and unzip it.
+In the three vertical dots in the top right corner of chrome, go to “more tools”, then “extensions”.
+In the top right corner of the extensions menu, turn developer mode on.
+Click the Load Unpacked button and select the ProductivityBooster directory that you just unzipped In the puzzle piece on the chrome toolbar where you interact with other extensions you should now be able to use the extension.
+Enjoy!